krp/rust-notes/README.md

 * Use *move* keyword to move value into thread instead of having thread borrow it.

 * use std::sync::mpsc for Message Passing (multiple producer, single consumer).
+* Thread must own tx to use it.
+* tx.send() returns a Result<T, E>
+* Ownership of a value is transferred once it's been sent down a channel.

+* rx has recv and try_recv. try_recv is non-blocking.

+* use std::sync::Mutex for mutexes.
+* Rc is not thread-safe.
+Use Arc (atomic).
+* See stdlib docs for std::sync::atomic for more details.

 ## Chapter 17 - Object Oriented Programming Features of Rust